-If you apply for a place at our school and an offer cannot be made, you have the right to appeal against the refusal to an independent appeal panel constituted and operated in accordance with the School Admission Appeals Code.
+If you apply for a place at our school and an offer cannot be made, you have the right to appeal.

-Appeals submitted for a reception place in the normal round will need to be received by the Council's deadline to guarantee being heard before the new school year starts. https://www.leeds.gov.uk/schools-and-education/school-admissions/school-appeals
+Appeals submitted for a reception place in the normal round will need to be received by the Local Authority/Council's deadline to guarantee being heard before the new school year starts.